ovh/docs/pages/web/emails/email_change_password/guide.en-gb.md

 ![email](images/mxplan-password-new-step3.png){.thumbnail}

-In the left-hand side of the new page that opens, expand the "General" tab in the tree-view, then click `My account`{.action} .
+On the left-hand side of the new page that opens, expand the "General" tab in the tree-view, then click `My account`{.action}.
 Next, click `Change password`{.action}.

 ![email](images/mxplan-password-new-step4.png){.thumbnail}